octante/ansible-role-graphite-grafana/README.md

-# Grafana, Graphite & StatsD with Ansible
+# Grafana & Graphite with Ansible

 This playbook let you easily setup [Grafana](http://grafana.org/), [Graphite](http://graphite.readthedocs.org/en/latest/) and [StatsD](https://github.com/etsy/statsd/).
 You can use it to provison a dedicated server or even a virtual machine using the VagrantFile and Virtualbox